Understanding The Role and Responsibility of an HOA Board Member

 Your community’s Board of Directors receives its authority from homeowners.
 Owners elect a Board of Directors to make business and governance decisions on their behalves.
-Let’s take a moment to identify the positions on your community’s Board of Directors and the fundamentals of the role each play in fulfilling the fiduciary duty they have to their community:
+Let’s take a moment to identify the role and responsibility of an HOA Board member and the fundamentals of the role each play in fulfilling the fiduciary duty they have to their community:

 President - Leads the board; defines association goals; leads board meetings; prepare agendas; acts as a liaison to the community manager.

 Vice President - Substitute for the president in his/her absence; conducts meetings and presides over the board when the president chooses to stand down; prioritize programs, agenda items, and projects.

 Treasurer - The chief financial officer of the association; manages budget operations and reserve funding; maintains association bank accounts; consults with other board members to ensure the association goals are financially feasible.

 Secretary - Official recorder of association’s activities; responsible for taking board meeting minutes; creating and reviewing a schedule of tasks with the president; files and maintains documents, as necessary.

 **refer to your association’s bylaws for additional roles and responsibilities of each member**